The summary of changes to the 2021 Affordable Housing Managed Pipeline Regulations is now available for viewing.

-Situations that require the property owner to regain the use of the rental unit, as the result of a personal or business decision, and not the fault of the tenant may be cause for eviction, but the landlord may have to pay the tenant relocation assistance.
-These reasons include when the landlord:
+Situations that require the property owner to regain the use of the rental unit as the result of a personal or business decision and not the fault of the tenant may be cause for eviction.
+All no-fault evictions must be filed with LAHD, submit required fees, and pay the tenant relocation assistance.
+Declaration of Intent to Evict forms are required for all no-fault reasons and can be found below by clicking on each “No-fault” reason below:

 1. Wants the rental unit for his own use or a family member.